While the Airofit breathing trainer might assist with respiratory issues, Airofit is not a medical device nor made for treating illness.

 “We got close to the polar circle and the air was so clear that I did not need my inhaler at all, nothing, never.
 And then I started thinking “ok, how do I get this to my normal level of air”.”

 Airofit appeared as a solution and a very promising one.
 And what she thought would be an easy training device, proved to help much more…

-At the beginning, her recommended program included a 1-minute exercise and then she thought “too easy, too easy”.
+In the beginning, her recommended program included a 1-minute exercise and then she thought “too easy, too easy”.
 But when she actually tried it, 5 minutes in and she was gasping for air!

 What was truly important is that she remained consistent through it all and after a couple of months of training with Airofit, she could reduce the number of inhalers she needed and barely used the emergency one.

 She was, of course, more than excited to find an alternative relief to her condition.
 But, like many of us, she was also hit by the consequences of a global pandemic.